 - A vendor checklist will be given to every returning vendor before the start of each season.
 This must be filled out and signed before approval is given.
 Changes can only be made with approval from the Market Manager, so it is important that vendors list everything they intend to sell throughout the entire season.

-Look at reviews and ratings: Look at the reviews and ratings provided by other customers to gauge the reputation and reliability of the business.
-Verify Contact Information: Verify the phone numbers and email addresses listed.
+Check Reviews and Ratings: Read the reviews and ratings to understand the business's reputation and reliability.
+Check Contact Details: Ensure the contact details, like phone numbers and emails, are correct.
 Check the official website for more details.
-Confirm Business Location: Double-check the business location using the Google map provided.
+Confirm Business Location: Confirm the location using the provided Google map.

-Avoid Sharing Sensitive Information: Never give out your social security number, credit card details, or passwords.
-Confirm Identity: Ensure that the person you are speaking with is a legitimate representative of the business.
-You can ask for their name and position and cross-check it on the business's official website.
+Protect Your Personal Data: Do not share personal information such as your social security number, credit card details, or passwords over the phone or email.
+Check Representative's Identity: Make sure the representative is legitimate.
+Check their name and position on the business's official website.
 Before proceeding with any legal matters, consider familiarizing yourself with local $stateName state laws.
-It is also advisable to contact a certified attorney specializing in privacy laws to ensure conformity and to safeguard your rights and interests.
-You can find more information here by looking up a licensed privacy legal counsel.
+It is also advisable to speak with an accredited privacy counsel to ensure conformity and to defend your rights and interests.
+You can find more information here by finding an accredited privacy law advisor.

-Legal Issues or Disputes: Document any legal issues or disputes and seek legal advice.
-Consider reporting the issue to consumer protection agencies.
-Address Listing Errors: If you notice a business is closed or has incorrect contact details, inform us.
+Handling Disputes: If you face any legal issues or disputes, keep a record and consult with a legal expert.
+You may also report the issue to local consumer protection agencies.
+Reporting Listing Issues: Report any inaccuracies such as closed businesses, wrong phone numbers, or incorrect addresses.
 Use this form to report the issue: Contact Us Form